lamaprogramer/ImageToWorld/README.md

 - Paste directly to a map without placing blocks in the world
 - Paste Images as Heightmaps

+Images you want to load into your world should be put in the new `images` folder in the `.minecraft` directory so that this mod can access them.

+When pasting your images keep in mind that the max size the image can be at full resolution is 1024x1024.
+Any larger and you will have to scale it down to an appropriate size.

 ## Usage

 When pasting images into your world, you are given a few options to configure how your image will generate, such as scale, facing direction, and patterns.